Automated License Plate Readers (ALPR)

 Flock Safety:

 In October 2023, City Council unanimously approved 150 of the stationary cameras.
-These cameras are installed onto streetlights, traffic signal poles, and standalone poles erected by Flock Safety.
+These cameras are installed onto city-owned streetlights, traffic signal poles, and standalone poles erected by Flock Safety.
+None of the cameras are placed on private property, nor do any cameras face private property.
+All cameras are positioned to capture license plates of vehicles traveling on public-maintained roadways within the City of Chula Vista.
 For more information about the current number of operational cameras and to learn more about our Flock Safety system, visit our Transparency Portal.

 WHAT IS ALPR DATA?